Agrarian socialism: Landless Rural Workers' Movement of Brazil

-Cuban agrarian socialism
+Cuba

-Leading up to the revolution of July 26th, both the Cuban government and Cuban citizens, especially those involved with agriculture, were heavily discontent with the sugar trade.
+Leading up to the July 26 Revolution, both the Cuban government and Cuban citizens, especially those involved with agriculture, were heavily discontent with the sugar trade.
 Under this capitalist system, American enterprises claimed land previously belonging to small farmers for their own agricultural monopolies.
 Poverty, unemployment, and illiteracy grew tenfold, but Cubans did not have the means to stop it without causing severe harm to their economy.

 However, the success of the revolution resulted in a resurgence of peasant-favoring and socialist ideals in Cuba.
-This was a part of the anti-imperial and anti-colonial campaign promoted by the newly established Republic of Cuba.
+That was part of the anti-imperial and anti-colonial campaign promoted by the newly established Republic of Cuba.
 Under this new government, both the Agrarian Reform Law of 1959 and the Agrarian Reform Law of 1963 were enacted.
 These laws acted as a catalyst for social and economic reform as they allowed for land to be redistributed amongst thousands of peasants and abolished foreign ownership of rural lands.
 Previously corporate-owned farms were soon turned over to small family farmers or obtained by the state for their own mass food production purposes.
-Cooperative farms were another product from this period of reform, allowing small farms to group together.
-This strengthened the voice and power of the agricultural population in Cuba when it came to the political sphere.
-These cooperatives were also highly effective with over 75% becoming profitable in 1990 compared to 27% of state-owned farms claiming the same profitability.
-As time progressed more land was given to small-farmers with state-sponsored farms in Cuba occupying 82% of cultivated land in 1988, but only 19.9% of cultivated land 2018.
+Cooperative farms were another product from that period of reform, which allowed small farms to group together.
+That strengthened the voice and power of the agricultural population in Cuba when it came to the political sphere.
+The cooperatives were also highly effective, with over 75% becoming profitable in 1990, compared to 27% of state-owned farms claiming the same profitability.

+As time progressed, more land was given to small farmers with state-sponsored farms in Cuba occupying 82% of cultivated land in 1988, but only 20% of cultivated land 2018.